taylor-regier/cosc310-project/README.md

 Since Assignment 2 we have added new features and also enhanced some quality of life features to our chatbot.
 Additions include:
 - We implemented Named Entity Recognition from the Stanford Core NLP toolkit.
-- We implemented Corefference Resolution from the Stanford Core NLP toolkit.
+- We implemented Coreference Resolution from the Stanford Core NLP toolkit.
 - We implemented Sentiment analysis tool from the Stanford Core NLP toolkit.
 - We added an extra topic on our agents repertoire being information about Jeff Bezos.
 - We added more responses to our bot when a question is out of the scope of our topics.